 Research by Pedago, Nakamura, Cohen, and Dehaene (2010) supports that the VWFA plays a crucial role in the discrimination of letter orientation, which links to the well-known fact that a deficit in discriminating between a b and a d is a common symptom of dyseidetic dyslexia.

 Treatment of dyseidetic dyslexia

 The good news is that weaknesses in cognitive skills can be attacked head-on; it is possible to strengthen these mental skills through training and practice.
-Edublox’s Development Tutor aims at strengthening underlying cognitive skills including visual processing skills, visual memory, visuospatial memory, and rapid recall.
-In addition, a child with dyseidetic dyslexia will also need application in the form of reading and spelling exercises.
-This can best be accomplished by Edublox’s live tutoring services.
-Our live tutoring program is based on the Orton Gillingham approach but simultaneously aims at developing the brain’s visual word form area, mentioned above.
-If live tutoring is impossible, you might want to consider Edublox’s Reading Tutor program.
+Edublox’s Development Tutor aims at strengthening underlying cognitive skills such as visual processing skills, visual memory, visuospatial memory, and rapid recall.

 The video below is about Hilary and her 9-year-old son, who struggled with dyseidetic dyslexia.
 Hilary reports measurable improvements in standardized reading scores and confidence.

 Book a free consultation to discuss your child’s learning needs.

 Authored by Susan du Plessis (B.A.
 Hons Psychology; B.D.), an educational specialist with 30+ years’ experience in the field of learning disabilities.